alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 a job where you put up with lots of stress for that 10% or 20% of the job you actually want to do, because you enjoy it that much.)

+I got it, but I couldn't live up to the ideal.
 My motivation for research fell right on the boundary.
 Interested enough to keep doing it semester after semester, but not enough to put in the hours I needed to create work of my own.